open-sdg/open-sdg/docs/configuration.md

 ### validate_site_config

 _Optional_: This setting, if true, will run a validation of the site configuration during the site build.
 This defaults to `false`.

+### x_axis_label

+_Optional_: This setting, if provided, will display as a label beneath the X axis on charts.
+Note that this is also available on the configuration of individual indicators, where it will override this setting.